 Interpersonal curiosity involves a desire to understand and learn from other people's perspectives, experiences, and ideas.
 This can involve asking questions, actively listening, and engaging in dialogue with others.
 Interpersonal curiosity can enhance social connections, promote empathy, and foster cross-cultural understanding.

-Building curiosity in schools
+Building Curiosity in Schools

 Science communication for building curiosity